 You may be one of many Australian expats living in the UK, or similarly one of the high number of British expats living in Australia.
-If so, you should know by now that transferring money to Australia from UK can be a costly endeavour.
-Likewise, if you’re looking to transfer money from Australia to UK then it can prove just as, if not more, costly.
+If so, you should know by now that transferring money from Australia to UK can be a costly endeavour.
 For most people, their bank is the most trusted and easily available option for forex transfers.
 However, banks are actually the most costly option.
-You’ll generally pay more than £20 to send money from UK to Australia, and over $30 to send money from Australia to UK.
+You’ll generally pay more than $30 to send money from Australia to UK, and something like £20 the other way around.
 When you’re constantly moving money between the two countries, this adds up to a small fortune.

 Many Australians are investing money in the UK.
 The relative strength of the pound makes the idea of a passive income especially appealing.
 Real estate is one of the most popular options.
 Despite the recent turmoil of the pandemic, real estate costs in the UK are increasing by the day and the average house in the UK now costs upwards of £300,000.
 An average house in a prime suburb of London will cost you more than £620,000.
 Usually, it’s worth it for the profit – around £3,000 every month.
 If you are wiring the proceeds from rental yield this could see you regularly transferring money from the UK to an Australian bank account.
-The foreign exchange companies we have listed can all assist customers with regular transfers, meaning they can automatically convert funds from AUD to GBP and automatically send money from UK to Australia.
+The foreign exchange companies we have listed can all assist customers with regular transfers, meaning they can automatically convert funds from AUD to GBP and automatically send money from Australia to UK.
 Depending on where you think the exchange rate will move you also have the option to fix the exchange rate with a forward contract – guaranteeing today’s exchange rate on future regular transfers and providing certainty around future margins on your rental yield.